UnicornHeartClub/tabletop-macro-language/README.md

 ## Language Basics

-TableTop Macro Language takes is a simple macro language parser targeted for tabletop role-playing games.
+TableTop Macro Language is a simple macro language parser targeted for tabletop role-playing games.
 For more examples, see [Examples](https://github.com/UnicornHeartClub/tabletop-macro-language/tree/master/examples).

 The below example heals a token +1 each time a successful heal check is rolled otherwise it